pymlex/future-engineers-qwen3-4b/README.md

 # Overview

-This model is based on unsloth/Qwen3-4B-Instruct-2507-unsloth-bnb-4bit and was trained using Unsloth.
+This model is based on `unsloth/Qwen3-4B-Instruct-2507-unsloth-bnb-4bit` and was trained using `Unsloth`.
 The aim of this project is to automatically generate STEM project descriptions for the Future Engineers conference, using only the project theme as input.

 # Inference